-Some commentators have suggested that the answer lies in drastically reducing government by eliminating numerous agencies.77 Still, even if many agencies disappeared, there would be a need for coordination among the remaining agencies.78 It is hard to imagine the government simply abandoning core functions that American society has
+Some commentators have suggested that the answer lies in drastically reducing government by eliminating numerous agencies.77 Still, even if many agencies disappeared, there would be a need for coordi-

 72 U.S. GOV'T ACCOUNTABILITY OFFICE, GAO-09-63, DRUG CONTROL: BETTER COORDINATION WITH THE DEPARTMENT OF HOMELAND SECURITY AND AN UPDATED ACCOUNTABILITY FRAMEWORK CAN FURTHER ENHANCE DEA'S EFFORTS TO MEET POST-9/11 RESPONSIBILITIES 7, 27 (2009).